jlinoff/pam/README.md

 <img src="pam-new-record-field-1.png" alt="new-record-field-1">

-Now do the same thing to create a "instructions" field.
+Now do the same thing to create an "instructions" field.
 Remember to choose "note" just like in the previous step.
 This is what it looks like after you have added the second field.

 <img src="pam-new-record-field-2.png" alt="new-record-field-2">

-One interesting thing to note is that you can _change the order of the fields_ by dragging them up or down.
+One interesting thing to understand is that you can _change the order of the fields_ by dragging them up or down.
 To do that select the field title at the top of the box (fieldset) and move it.
+This can also be done when editing the record.

 Here is what it looks like when I dragged the "instructions" field up.